 I’m interested in co-parenting as an alternative.
-Very few women have heard of co-parenting, though.
+Very few women have heard of co-parenting, yet, as of this writing.
 The conversation about co-parenting is just getting started, and it’s more common than it was ten years ago.

 It’s also apparent that most sexual relationships lose their sexual component over time, and that’s part of the reason I’m interested in consensual non-monogamy.
 Consensual non-monogamy is hard, and many people are inclined to succumb to the power and lure of “new relationship energy” (NRE), instead of investing in their previous relationship(s), which they have already hedonically adapted to.

-I wonder if more couples would work better w/ something like a child-raising and care contract.
+Could parenting work better w/ something like a child-raising and care contract?
 A lot of the successful couples I see seem to either be post-sex (weird to me, but whatever), or have quiet side arrangements.
-Problem for guys is that quiet side arrangements are much easier for women to arrange than guys to arrange.
+Problem for guys is that “quiet side arrangements” are much easier for women to arrange than guys to arrange.
 Just like a woman who writes on a dating app, “In a relationship and looking for something casual” will be inundated with sex requests while a guy who does the same will… not be.
 That’s why I’m more fond of the sex club situation, where extremely direct reciprocation is the norm.

 Today, I’m envisioning something like a five-year shared-resources contract, the purpose of which is to have two kids and remain romantically entangled.
 Then, after, you can re-evaluate the contract and decisions.
 Or a contract might specify that you’re going to have kids and do 50/50 custody and not leave the metro area.
 We’re pretty far from having this conversation, but many people are already doing something like this, if you look at the divorce rate.

 Realistically, it is also very difficult if not impossible for most guys to have very small kids and be anything like a player.
-Well, maybe if you have the money to hire a full-time nanny or something like that, but apart from corner/edge cases it’s not going to happen, if you’re also dealing with kid stuff.
+Maybe if you have the money to hire a full-time nanny, but, apart from corner/edge cases, being a true player isn’t going to happen, if you’re also dealing with kid stuff.
 The people who think otherwise either haven’t been in the situation or just abandon Mom/kid, which I also think is bad.
 For a lot of people who have two kids two years apart, they spend six years in “kid world” dealing with very small kids.
 Some have families who assume part of the burden.
 Some pay for child care.
 Some do both.
 Many just work their way through it.
 I recommend buying kettlebells and doing kettlebell workouts.

-I’m interested in co-parenting because it seems obvious to me that a) traditional marriage doesn’t work but all that b) having kids is important and meaningful.
-How do you square that circle?
+Co-parenting seems obvious to me in that a) traditional marriage doesn’t work but also b) having kids is important and meaningful.
+How to square that circle?

 For a guy who makes a really large amount of money, it’s possible to deal with “child” support and the family-law system.
 It could also conceivably be possible to hire nannies, etc. and still be a player.
 I’m saying “possible” because I don’t think I know anyone who’s done it (though I’m not sure I know any true players anyway).
 For most people, kids, especially when young, just take a lot of time and attention, in a way that’s not very compatible with sleeping around.